tarantool/doc/doc/reference/reference_sql/sql.rst

 The :ref:`SQL Features <sql>` list shows how the product conforms with the mandatory features of the SQL standard.

 Users are expected to know what databases are, and experience with other SQL DBMSs would be an advantage.
+To learn about the basics  of relational database management and SQL in particular, check the :ref:`SQL Beginners' Guide <sql_beginners_guide>` in the :ref:`How-to guides <how-to>` section.